Biden finds a new friend in Vietnam as American CEOs look for alternatives to Chinese factories

-HANOI (AP) — President Joe Biden on Sunday opened a visit to a Vietnam that wants to dramatically ramp up trade with the United States, a sign of how competition with China is reshaping relationships across Asia.
+NEW DELHI (AP) — President Joe Biden goes Sunday to a Vietnam that’s looking to dramatically ramp up trade with the United States — a sign of how competition with China is reshaping relationships across Asia.

-Biden, who arrived in Hanoi on Sunday afternoon, said last month at a fundraiser in Salt Lake City that Vietnam doesn’t want a defense alliance with the U.S., “but they want relationships because they want China to know that they’re not alone” and can choose its own partners.
-The president decided to tack a visit to Vietnam on to his trip to India for the Group of 20 summit that wrapped up Sunday.
+Biden said last month at a fundraiser in Salt Lake City that Vietnam doesn’t want a defense alliance with the U.S., “but they want relationships because they want China to know that they’re not alone” and can choose their own relationships.
+The president decided to tack a visit to Vietnam on to his trip to India for the Group of 20 summit that winds up Sunday.

-With China’s economic slowdown and President Xi Jinping’s consolidation of political power, Biden sees an opportunity to bring more nations — including Vietnam and Cambodia — into America’s orbit.
+With China’s own economic slowdown and Chinese President Xi Jinping’s consolidation of political power, Biden sees an opportunity to bring more nations — including Vietnam and Cambodia — into America’s orbit.

-“We find ourselves in a situation where all of these changes around the world are taking place,” Biden explained last month about Vietnam.
+“We find ourselves in a situation where all of these changes around the world are taking place,” Biden explained about the Vietnam trip last month.
 “We have an opportunity, if we’re smart, to change the dynamic.”

-Biden was welcomed to Vietnam with a pomp-filled outdoor ceremony at the mustard-colored Presidential Palace.
-Scores of children lined the steps waving small U.S. and Vietnam flags and Biden watched from an elevated review stand as high-stepping members of the military marched past.
-The president waved to the children before he got into his limousine for the quick trip to Communist Party headquarters and a meeting with General Secretary Nguyễn Phú Trọng,

-Jon Finer, Biden’s chief deputy national security adviser, said the elevated status represents Vietnam’s highest tier of international partnership.

 U.S. trade with Vietnam has already accelerated since 2019.
 But there are limits to how much further it can progress without improvements to the country’s infrastructure, its workers’ skills and its governance.
 Nor has increased trade automatically put the Vietnamese economy on an upward trajectory.